 2024-Form-W-2

-How W4 Form Works?
+How W-4 Form Works?

-Employees fill the W4 form and submit it to their employers.
-It provides information like how much tax to be withheld from their income.
+Employees fill out the W4 form and submit it to their employers.
+It provides information like how much tax is to be withheld from their income.
 As a result, it makes the entire process systematic, simplifying it for the IRS to collect federal income tax.

 Conclusion